-5.1 Evaluation: number of mechanisms
+5.1 Evaluation: number of basic mechanisms

-Our choice of using up to 5 mechanisms provides a good balance between quality and speed, as well as suitability of design for manufacture and robustness in use.
-Figure 19, we give the results with different number of mechanisms using the same input patterns, while Table II gives the numbers and kinds of mechanisms used in each case.
-The number of mechanisms of these results are presented in Table II.
-The result in Figure 19(a) uses only one mechanism
+Our choice of using up to 5 basic mechanisms provides a good balance between quality and speed, as well as suitability of design for manufacture and robustness in use.
+In Figure 15, we give results when using different numbers of basic mechanisms, for a fixed pair of input patterns, while Table 1 gives the numbers and kinds of basic mechanisms used in each case.